Handling planned maintenance notifications

 If the maintenance does not require a reboot, Azure uses in-place migration to pause the VM while the host is updated.
-These non-rebootful maintenance operations are applied fault domain by fault domain, and progress is stopped if any warning health signals are received.
+These types maintenance operations are applied fault domain by fault domain.
+Progress is stopped if any warning health signals are received.

 If maintenance requires a reboot, you get a notice of when the maintenance is planned.
-In these cases, you are given a time window that is typically 35 days where you can start the maintenance yourself, when it works for you.
+You are given a time window of about 35 days where you can start the maintenance yourself, when it works for you.

 Planned maintenance that requires a reboot is scheduled in waves.
 Each wave has different scope (regions).

 - A wave starts with a notification to customers.
-By default, notification is sent to subscription owner and co-owners.
-You can add more recipients and messaging options like email, SMS, and webhooks, to the notifications using Azure Activity Log Alerts.
+By default, notification is sent to Service Administator and Co-Administrators.
+You can add more recipients and messaging options like email, SMS, and webhooks, using Activity Log Alerts.

-- At the time of the notification, a self-service window is made available.
-During this window, you can query which of your virtual machines are included in this wave and proactively start maintenance according to your own scheduling needs.
+- Once a notification goes out, a self-service window is made available.
+During this window, you can query which of your virtual machines are affected and start maintenance based on your own scheduling needs.
 The self-service window is typically about 35 days.

 - After the self-service window, a scheduled maintenance window begins.
 At some point during this window, Azure schedules and applies the required maintenance to your virtual machine.